OpenAgricultureFoundation/openag_pfc2/instructions.md

 ### Instructions
  1. Gather all materials for this subassembly as shown: ![power_module_materials] (photos/power_module_materials.JPG)
+ 2. **PLEASE READ, THIS IS VERY IMPORTANT: Set the 12V power supply to either 115V or 230V depending on where you live.
+If you do not do this properly, this will damage the suppy and make it unusable.**
  2. Insert x2 of the **Glass Fuses** (ELC-FUS-0001) into the **Power Entry Module** (ELC-PEM-0001) as shown: ![power_module_power_entry_fuse] (photos/power_module_power_entry_fuse.JPG)
  3. Insert the **Fused Power Entry Module** and **Power Switch** (ELC-SWI-0001) into the **Large Power Supply Bracket** (STR-PNL-0002) as shown. **IMPORTANT: Make sure to have the correct orientation as it is very difficult to take them back out after they are inserted** ![power_module_inserted_switch_power_entry] (photos/power_module_inserted_switch_power_entry.JPG)
  4. Mount the **Multifunction Programmable Relay Timer** (ELC-REL-0002) to one of the ** Small Power Supply Brackets** (STR-PNL-0003) with x4 of the **4-40 x 0.25" Button Head Screws** (S-#04-40-025-BTN-S-SS), x4 of the **4-40 x 0.25" Aluminum Standoff, Male-to-Female, 0.1875" Length** (S-#04-40-025-STD-H-AL-MF), and x4 of the **4-40 Nuts** (S-#04-40-094-NUT-H-SS) as shown: ![power_module_relay_mount] (photos/power_module_relay_mount.JPG)